Historical Independence Missouri, is home to the Harry S. Truman Library, the Truman National Historic Site, and the National Frontier Trails Museum.

 Frontier Trail Publications

 While in town, I picked up a couple of brochures with maps and listings of Kansas City and Independence frontier trail sites.
 I could not locate these guides online, and I suspect they may be older or outdated publications.
-Even so, they contain valuable information and may still be available from the agencies listed in our Helpful Links section below.
+Even so, they contain valuable information and may still be available from some of the local agencies in historical Independence Missouri.

 The ©2005 National Historic Trails Auto Tour Route Interpretive Guide (PDF) is available for download and printing.